A wedge grows between Harry and Honey in Bosch: Legacy episode 10.

 Directed by Adam Davidson

-Honey files and Harry does his best to keep the heirs safe.
+Honey files a petition and Harry does his best to keep the heirs safe.
 Harry gives Detective Gustafson an opportunity to do the right thing.

 Meanwhile, Honey also forges ahead with the wrongful death suit in the shooting of Nicole Davis.
 When body cam footage comes in to play, Harry insists that Maddie not be made part of the case.